-Over-the-counter medications will be administered as follows:
+Over the counter medications will be administered as follows:

-- Requires completion of the Prescriber/Parent authorization form signed by the parent/guardian. - Must be provided by the parent in the original sealed container identifying the medication name, dosage, and manufacturer's labeling. - Distributed according to manufacturer's recommendations only. - If prescribed in excess of the manufacturer's recommended dosage, the parent/guardian will be required to complete a new Prescriber/Parent Authorization form and have it signed by the physician. - No aspirin or aspirin-containing medication (salicylate) will be given to children or teenagers under the age of 16 years of age, unless prescribed by a physician.

-Food supplements, natural substances and herbs are not without potential harm, including life-threatening conditions.
+- Requires completion of the Prescriber/Parent Authorization form signed by the prescriber (MD, NP, PA).
+All OTC meds staying longer than 2 weeks in the nurse's office require the signature of a prescriber (MD, NP, PA) per Alabama guidelines. - Must be provided by the parent in the original sealed container identifying the medication name, dosage, and manufacturer's labeling. - Distributed according to manufacturer's recommendations only. - If prescribed in excess of the manufacturer's recommended dosage, the parent/guardian will be - required to complete a new Prescriber/Parent Authorization form and have it signed by their physician. - No aspirin or aspirin containing medication (salicylate) will be given to children or teenagers under the age of 16 years of age, unless prescribed by a physician. - Food supplements, natural substances and herbs are not without potential harm, including life-threatening conditions.
 Herbal products and dietary supplements have not been subject to the scrutiny of the Food and Drug administration (FDA) and in the United States, as in most countries, dosage and purity have not been regulated for these products.
-School personnel should not give any substance that could be construed as a drug or medication, including natural remedies, herbs, and nutritional supplements, without the explicit order of an authorized prescriber, parent authorization, verification that the product is safe to administer to children in the prescribed dosage, and reasonable information regarding therapeutic and untoward effects.
+School personnel should not give any substance that could be construed as a drug or medication, including natural remedies, herbs, and nutritional supplements, without the explicit order of an authorized prescriber, and reasonable information regarding therapeutic and untoward effects.

-Narcotics will not be allowed to be given at school.
-CBD oil will not be allowed to be given at school.
+Narcotics will NOT be allowed to be given at school.
+CBD oil will NOT be allowed to be given at school.